IETF Contributions

 PKIX

-The PKIX Working Group is developing standards for the Internet PKI.
-I have been very active in this working group since it began, and I have co-authored several of the key documents.
-I am working on additional documents.
+The PKIX Working Group is closed.
+It developed many standards for the Internet PKI.
+I was very active in this working group since it began, and I have co-authored several of the key documents.
+Maintenance work is happening in the LAMPS Working Group.

 RFCs